A Answers (5)

 - Eat fish 2 to 3 times a week.

-Samantha Heller, Nutrition & Dietetics, answeredThink Goldilocks: not too much, not too little, but juuuust right.
+Samantha Heller, RD, Nutrition & Dietetics, answeredThink Goldilocks: not too much, not too little, but juuuust right.
 What that means is getting the right amount of protein in your meals.
 Go for serving sizes of 3 to 4 ounces of fish or poultry.
 Half a cup of cooked beans.
 Two tablespoons of peanut butter.
 Eight ounces of non-fat milk and yogurt.
 Replacing high-fat protein like cheese, beef and lamb with low-fat protein like fat-free cheese, chicken and tofu may help your brain and your waistline.
 A multiethnic study in Canada found that people who substituted a small amount of healthy protein (e.g., chicken or fish) for carbohydrates (bread, cookies) showed a reduction in their waistline.
 Instead of having a corn muffin the size of a Volkswagen for breakfast, have a whole-wheat English muffin with peanut butter.

 Find out more about this book:Get Smart: Samantha Heller's Nutrition Prescription for Boosting Brain Power and Optimizing Total Body Health